 Nick McClintock: Well, I think it is a truism that the greatest level of competition in the market, the greater the level of transparency.
 That becomes evident to consumers because people have an incentive to be competing with each other across a number of factors.
 I think - I don't think consumers are well served at the moment, in terms of the visibility they are having into the quality of the services that are available to them.
 And I think, frankly, that is a function of the market not being as competitive as it should be.

-Unknown: If I can just jump in - the Harper Review of Competition Policy, you will have seen the press around the response and they focused on the Section 46 changes.
+NMcC If I can just jump in - the Harper Review of Competition Policy, you will have seen the press around the response and they focused on the Section 46 changes.
 One of the recommendations in that report, recommendation 21, related to informed choice and I think that was a really important recommendation that unfortunately didn't get any traction with the report.
 But it's something I'd really suggest it's worth going back to have a look at and something I really do think frames a lot of the dialogue going forward about the importance of enabling consumers to make the choices that best benefit them.
 Obviously, it's a recommendation and to implement something like that requires a lot of work, but I really do think it's something that would make enormous benefits to the community in the longer term if those sorts of initiatives, I think, were picked up and run with more generally.